imaolo/yaat/README.md

 python main trade --pred mypred
 ```

-* the model is scaled down by default. inaccuracy is expected.
+The plot is the 15 ticker predictions in the dataset, where the predictions are multivariate to multivariate.
+I have the model is scaled down, both in parameters in context length, so there is only 5 datapoints for each prediction.

 ## TODO, in order - Noon 3/16